 - traffic management

 Smart lighting can be a backbone for a smart city network.
 However, cities should be aware of different existing systems and technologies.
 Compatibility, data security, and network redundancy issues should be taken into account early on.
 And, of course, scalability in terms of the overall network size as well as in terms of upgrades of future applications/functionality should be considered.

 Find out more about smart lighting and other smart city solutions in our solutions database.
-Get FREE access to more than 550 SMART CITY SOLUTIONS that have been implemented successfully in over 900 cities around the world.
-Subscribe to THE SMART CITY SOLUTIONS DATABASE!
+Get FREE access to hundreds of SMART CITY SOLUTIONS that have been implemented successfully in over 1,000 cities around the world.
+Join the leading global smart city network and community!